IQSS/dataverse-puppet/README.md

 Before you begin
 ----------------

+* take a look at the known issues
 * unzip must be installed on the OS.
 * The solr installation does not provision java.
 Install the latter when you apply this class without Dataverse::Dataverse
 * Import the SQL statements in reference_data.sql if you install the database on a different machine than Dataverse::Dataverse.